-Q. SMOKING RESTRICTIONS ON CAMPUS
+5. SMOKING RESTRICTIONS ON CAMPUS

-- Smoking is strictly prohibited in all places of formal instruction on campus, including, but not limited to, classrooms, laboratories, lecture halls, auditoriums, and all hallways within campus buildings, unless specific "Smoking Permitted" notices are posted in such places. - 2.
-Smoking is prohibited in the Hughes-Trigg Student Center and in all residence halls. - R. SPEAKERS POLICY Any member of the student body, or any individual who is sponsored by a chartered student organization, may address any group on campus, subject only to reasonable regulations for time, place, and manner.
+- Smoking is strictly prohibited in all places of formal instruction on campus, including, but not limited to, classrooms, laboratories, lecture halls, auditoriums, and all hallways within campus buildings, the Hughes-Trigg Student Center, all residence halls, and all Greek houses. - Smoking is prohibited in the Hughes-Trigg Student Center and in all residence halls. - T. SPEAKER'S POLICY Any member of the student body, or any individual who is sponsored by a chartered student organization, may address any group on campus, subject only to reasonable regulations for time, place, and manner.
 These regulations are not imposed to prohibit any speaker except in the rare circumstances when it is shown that the speaker constitutes a clear and present danger of disruption or violence.
 This determination is to be made by the person charged with the duty of approving the use of the location of the activity.
 Any questions should be presented to the director of student activities.